Toulouse Capitole University: History

-Only the Toulouse 1 University remains on the historical site of the town center.
+Only the Toulouse Capitole University remains on the historical site of the town center.
 In September 2009, the Toulouse 1 University of Social Sciences became the Toulouse 1 Capitole University.

 Academics

-Toulouse 1 Capitole educates more than 20,000 students every year, over 15% of which are international students.
-Students may enroll in a Bachelors program directly after a obtaining a Baccalauréat, or the equivalent high school diploma for international students.
+Toulouse Capitole University educates more than 20,000 students every year, over 15% of which are international students.
+Students may enroll in a Bachelors program directly after obtaining a Baccalauréat, or the equivalent high school diploma for international students.
 Unlike the French Grandes écoles, public university education is open enrollment, tuition is often more affordable, and registration does not require attendance at a post-high school preparatory school (prépa or Classe préparatoire aux grandes écoles).
 Degrees from French universities are recognized world-wide and awarded by the Ministry of National Education (France) (Le Ministère de L'éducation Nationale).

+Since 2020, the University of Toulouse I Capitole is a member of the European University Engage.eu which aims to provide citizens and students with the necessary skills to meet the major societal challenges already underway (migration, aging population, digital transformation...).
+The aim of this project is to pool the skills and expertise of the different partners in order to provide high quality education, common curricula and increased student mobility, as well as a European research network.
+The consortium of this project is composed of six other universities: University of Mannheim (Germany), Luiss Guido Carli (Italy), NHH Norwegian School of Economics (Norway), Tilburg University (Netherlands), University of National and World Economy (Bulgaria), and Vienna University of Economics and Business (Austria).

 The institution's academic priorities focus on three areas: international degrees, double-language degrees, and degrees with a high potential for professional integration.
 The different academic disciplines of UT1 are: